tinaba96/master/major_research/README.md

 6. Execution on FPGA

+software emulation
+hardware emulation
+hardware

+generate FPGAbinary (.xclbin) and execute it using real FPGA device by using makefile

 High Level Synthesis (HLS) tools are widely known and used for a FPGA imple- mentation rather than using Hardware Description Language (HDL).